YogeshTembe/Scribe-Angular/README.md

 ## General description
 <pre>
-app- This folder has all the roo files of app and also, routing-module, auth service, capitalize-pipe.
+app- This folder has all the files of app and also, routing-module, auth service, capitalize-pipe.

 home- Home page of the website which has signup form component